Activision Blizzard’s Call of Duty drives 27% Q1 2020 revenue growth to $2.28 billion

 Outlook

 As far as outlook goes, the company said it expects non-GAAP earnings per share of 91 cents on revenues of $2.135 billion for the second quarter ending June 30.
 The company is raising its full-year guidance as well.
 A thousand dollars invested in Activision Blizzard in 2001 would be worth $45,000, based on the company’s stock price gains.
 Armin Zerza will serve as the new chief financial officer, replacing Dennis Durkin, who retired.
+In the analyst call, Zerza said the company is focusing on year-round entertainment and said the year is off to a very strong start.

+He noted that competition for talent remains high and that Call of Duty faces tough comparisons for the June quarter, with lower operating performance in Q2 and stronger performance in the second half of the year.
+Bookings are expected to be $8.6 billion for the full year.
+Alegre said he believes that the company will benefit from the long-term trend of more people playing more games.

+Kostich said that Call of Duty: Mobile has crossed 500 million downloads and that Sledgehammer has expanded as a studio.
+Sledgehammer Games announced today it opened a studio in Toronto, Canada.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: